groupdocs/docs.groupdocs.com/content/merger-net/developer-guide/basic-usage/merge-files/merge-pages-from-various-documents.md

 url: merger/net/merge-pages-from-various-documents
 title: Merge pages from various documents
 weight: 4
-description: This article explains how to merge some pages from different documents into single PDF, DOCX, Excel or PowerPoint document using GroupDocs.Merger for .NET.
+description: "This article explains how to merge some pages from different documents into single PDF, DOCX, Excel or PowerPoint document using GroupDocs.Merger for .NET."
 keywords: Merge PDF pages into one PDF document, Combine document pages into single document, Merge pages into document using GroupDocs.Merger for .NET
 productName: GroupDocs.Merger for .NET
 hideChildren: False